catpea/poetry/README.md

 Can you imagine your first 18 miles at the Appalachian Trail,<br>
 and can you see your last 18 miles as you near Katahdin.

-You know how mathematics sound impenetrable,<br>
+You know how mathematics sound impenetrable?<br>
-until you become a mathemagicain?
+Until you become a mathematician?

 There are gaps, discomforts, vocabularies, perceptual frameworks,<br>
 that stand between you and the wisest you.

-You have to cross those things, to unfog your mind,<br>
+You have to cross those things,<br>
-take the easy route, the route I just showed you.
+to unfog your mind.

 <br><br>